No comment left, would you like to comment?

 Kyme Antique City

 It is the most important settlement center of the coastal region called Aiolis.
 Kyme City, the largest of the 12 Aiol Cities, is located near Aliağa Çakmaklı Village.
-Kyme, located in the Nemrut Bay, was founded by the tribe from 'Fricio Locrico' according to Strabon.
-Although the exact date of foundation of the city is not known, the reference to 'Pelasgiler' brings to mind the first centers that started to be established on the Anatolian shores and is dated to 1046 BC based on the same establishment date as Myrina.
-Preserving its importance since the Archaic Period due to its harbor, Kyme, besides being a port city, was one of the first cities to issue money.
-In the first coins minted; it is noticeable that there is a horse head figure in the square placed inside the outer circle.
-Kyme had an important place within the framework of the political situation of Aegean cities in the Classical Period and it was appointed as the president of the cities that make up the Aegean Union.
-It preserved its commercial importance in the IV. century B.C.
-This is understood from the coins minted in that period and from an amphora handle on which the emblem of the city was printed.
+Kyme, located in the Nemrut Bay, was founded by the tribe from 'Fricio Locrico' according to Strabon; Although the exact date of foundation of the city is not known, the reference to 'Pelasgiler' brings to mind the first centers to be established on the Anatolian shores and is dated to 1046 BC based on the same foundation date as Myrina.
+Preserving its importance since the Archaic Period due to its port, Kyme, besides being a port city, was one of the first cities to print money.
+It is noteworthy that in the first coins printed, there is a horse head figure on the square placed inside the outer circle.
+Kyme had an important place within the framework of the political situation of Aegean cities in the Classical Period; He was appointed as the president of the cities that make up the Aegean Union.
+It is understood from the coins minted in that period and from an amphora handle on which the emblem of the city was printed, that it continued its commercial importance in the 4th century BC.
 It is understood from the archaeological remains and ancient sources that the city continued to preserve its importance in the Roman Period, especially in the early periods of the Empire.